achekh/neos-critical-github-io/Guide/overview/code-composition-of-a-mini-app.md

 grand_parent: "Guide"
 ---
 # Code Composition of a Mini App
+This chapter explains the code composition of a Mini Program.
 ***
 ​In the previous chapter, we quickly created a QuickStart project via Mini App DevTools, where the following types of files are generated: